mkroege1/meren.github.io/_posts/anvio/2015-05-02-anvio-tutorial.md

 ## anvi-gen-contigs-db

-Contigs database will be the essential ingredient everything you will do with anvi'o.
+Contigs database will be the essential ingredient for everything you will do with anvi'o.
 It will process `contigs.fa`, and store it in a better formatted way.
 You can decorate your contigs database, but the one command you have to run is this:

     anvi-gen-contigs-database -f contigs.fa -o contigs.db